We all like a beer every now and again don’t we? Well, I do at least.

 This does make a difference to your recycling efforts as it’s much better idea to recycle the same materials together.

 Did you know: the current version of the metal bottle cap used across the world has 21 teeth.
-This doesn’t make a difference to your recycling though.
+This doesn’t make a difference to your recycling though, just a bit of pub quiz ammo and beer chat for you.

 Yes, metal beer bottle tops are highly recyclable.